gazebosim/gz-sim/tutorials/joint_controller.md

 - Joint trajectory controller, which can be attached to a model with reference to one or more 1-axis joints to follow a trajectory.

-JointTrajectoryController lets’s user specify the required position, velocity, and effort.
+JointTrajectoryController lets’s user specify the required position, velocity, and effort with respect to time.
 For velocity and position, this controller uses a PID controller.

 A detailed description and related parameter of JointTrajectoryController can be found [here](https://gazebosim.org/api/gazebo/5.1/classignition_1_1gazebo_1_1systems_1_1JointTrajectoryController.html#:~:text=Detailed%20Description).

-By default, the trajectory message can be published or subscribed at ```/model/${MODEL_NAME}/joint_trajectory``` by default
+The trajectory message can be published or subscribed at ```/model/${MODEL_NAME}/joint_trajectory``` by default.

 Message type: [```JointTrajectory```](https://gazebosim.org/api/msgs/7.2/classignition_1_1msgs_1_1JointTrajectory.html)

 Example usage:

 let’s set up a new model for this example.
-A two-linked pendulum whihc has a total of two joints to control.
+A two-linked pendulum which has a total of two joints to control ( [joint_trajectory_controller](https://github.com/gazebosim/gz-sim/blob/gz-sim7/examples/worlds/joint_trajectory_controller.sdf) is the original example).
 Can name it as `example2.sdf`.

 - SDF file: